hazelcast/hazelcast-jet/site/docs/get-started/intro.md

 - load-balancing
 - auto-scaling to newly added nodes
 - auto-recovering from nodes that left or failed
-- exactly-once processing guarantee in the face of node failures
+- exactly-once processing in the face of node failures

 Jet's core execution engine was designed for high throughput with low system overhead.
 It uses a fixed-size thread pool to run any number of